crtclmmnt/crtclmmnt.github.io/offerings.md

     <h5><a href="https://tally.so/r/ODAAQp">Fill out the interest form</a></h5>
   </div>
   <div class="services-content" style="flex: 1.2;">
-    <p>Meditation for Liberation is a free workshop series designed for community organizations engaged in social justice work, and for the individual organizers who make that work possible.
-Organizers need these skills more than anyone — the ability to stay grounded, clear-headed, and resilient under pressure is what separates movements that burn out from movements that win.</p>
+    <p>Meditation for Liberation is what I'm calling the free workshops I offer to community organizations and organizers.
+There are a couple different curriculums to choose from (described below) although all curriculums have been developed with the intention of helping organizers stay grounded, clear-headed, and resilient under pressure.</p>
     <p>If you represent an organization, I can bring this workshop to your members.
 If you're an individual organizer, I can help connect you with an organization that is already hosting one.
-While I'm still building my roster of partner organizations, I'm also hosting open workshops available to anyone interested in showing up.</p>
+As I build my roster of partner organizations, I will be hosting these workshops for anyone to join.</p>
   </div>
 </div>

-<p>These workshops are offered free of charge to organizations engaging in liberatory work.
-I don't have a specific definition for what that means — I leave that for you to decide.</p>
+<p>These workshops are offered free of charge to organizations and organizers engaging in liberatory work.
+I don't have a specific definition for what that means, I leave that for you to decide.</p>
-<p>Sessions are available in 40, 60, or 90 minute formats, and workshops run between 4 and 8 weeks depending on the curriculum.
+<p>Workshops run between 4 and 8 weeks depending on the curriculum, and the duration of each session is 60 - 90 minutes.
 Both in-person (Bay Area) and online options are available.</p>

 <h1>Curriculum Options</h1>